220.127.116.11 Effect of compensation on compensation affected payments

 Each case should be investigated to ensure the appropriate date of compensable event is used if the injury was not caused by an accident.

-Example 1: A person became aware that their shoulder was sore on 20/02/2002 but did not go to the doctor until 04/03/2002.
-The doctor diagnosed a strain but the person was able to work until 26/03/2002 when the condition prevented them doing their usual work.
-The person claims compensation from when they are first unable to do their usual work not the date the doctor diagnosed the strain.
-The date of the compensable event would be 26/03/2002 the date the person commenced to suffer a loss of earnings.
+Example 1: Laianah became aware that her shoulder was sore on 20/02/2002 but did not go to the doctor until 04/03/2002.
+The doctor diagnosed a strain but Laianah was able to work until 26/03/2002 when her condition prevented her from doing her usual work.
+Laianah claims compensation from when she is first unable to do her usual work not the date the doctor diagnosed the strain.
+The date of the compensable event would be 26/03/2002 the date Laianah commenced to suffer a loss of earnings.

-Example 2: A person was exposed to asbestos in 1953 and granted an age pension on 29/01/2002.
-This person was diagnosed with a dust disease and a disability on 14/04/2003 and this was also the date the compensation authority accepted liability.
+Example 2: Trey was exposed to asbestos in 1953 and granted an age pension on 29/01/2002.
+He was diagnosed with a dust disease and a disability on 14/04/2003 and this was also the date the compensation authority accepted liability.
 The date of diagnosis is the date the disease, injury or condition first became apparent and thus is the date of compensable event in this case.
-As the person was qualified and receiving a CAP at the time of the compensable event any periodic compensation paid is assessed as ordinary income.
+As Trey was qualified and receiving a CAP at the time of the compensable event any periodic compensation paid is assessed as ordinary income.